Syllabus 2025 Fall

 This project invites students to make some attempts.

-In teams of 2 or 3, students are asked to produce two (2) complementary visualizations of the “Ghost City”:
+This project invites students to make some attempts.
+To begin, students are asked to produce two (2) complementary visualizations of the “Ghost City”:

 A. Reference for Walking